|

 Friends: Laney Moon (Andrade), Melissa Page, and Tony Cisceneros

-Hobbies: Traveling, walking my dogs, movies, and spending time with
+Hobbies: Traveling, walking my dogs, movies, and spending time with friends and family.

 Kids: None.